julianfaraway/rexamples/mixed/pulp.md

     reservations about the use of such tests but for a long time, they were routinely used in these circumstances.
 After all, there are many tests used now which we know to be approximations but feel comfortable with accepting.
-No one wants to open a can of worms.
+No one wants to open that can of worms.
     But eventually the evidence built up against these particular tests and the functionality was abruptly withdrawn from `lme4`.
 Having used these tests in the first edition of *Extending the Linear Models with R*, I was perturbed.
 I had recommended a procedure that was wrong.
 Many others who had published results were also discomfited.
 But getting it right is more important than any embarassment.
 The episode illustrated the uncomfortable fact that not all statistical procedures can be regarded as incontrovertibly correct for all time.

 4. I used a parametric bootstrap procedure here which requires some undesirable complication to use from the perspective of the